-Everything from your fashion choices to your home decor options now feel a little more limited.
+Everything from your fashion choices to your home décor options now feels a little more limited.
 You can’t get away with anything you want anymore, because a 50-year-old is held to a different standard.
 And it’s not a bad thing actually.
 Now, more than ever, the world expects you to be an adult.
-Here are 50 things that a guy over 50 years old should think about retiring from his life, if he hasn’t already.
-And for ways to not accidentally stock your life with more stuff you truly don’t need, see the 40 Things No One Over 40 Should Ever Buy.
+Here are 75 things that a guy over 50 years old should think about retiring from his life, if he hasn’t already.

 If you’re over 50, you were probably bewitched by that Back to the Future sequel where Michael J. Fox evades capture on a futuristic hoverboard.
 Sorry to break it to you, but that fantasy is exactly that: a fantasy.
-Modern hoverboards are dangerous and stupid and you look like a buffoon while trying to balance on one.
+Modern hoverboards are dangerous, at best, and lame, at worst.
+(Oh, and they don’t actually hover.)

 Anything that gets affixed to your wall with scotch tape never deserved to be there in the first place.
-Put it in a frame, or leave it in the box with your other college dorm room décor, or (gulp!) throw it out.
+Put it in a frame, leave it in the box with your other old college dorm room décor, or (gulp!) throw it out.

 It’s the piece of gym equipment that everybody hates, and with good reason.
 Buying one and putting it in your home is just showing off, and not in a good way.
-It’s telling the world, “I care enough about my health to buy an expensive piece of exercise equipment I’ll never use and is probably just used to hang laundry.”
-If you want to exercise, get out of the house by mastering the 11 Ways Smart People Motivate Themselves to Go to the Gym.
+It’s telling the world, “I care enough about my health to buy an expensive piece of exercise equipment I’ll never use and just hang laundry on it.”

 Tickets to Lollapalooza.